holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ```

 !!! info Upgrading your Kangaroo-based project
-To get your Kangaroo-based hApp working with Holochain 0.5, you'll also need to compare your project's code against the code in the `kangaroo-electron` template repo for Holochain 0.5 (currently at [this commit](https://github.com/holochain/kangaroo-electron/commit/7d3208a3161bebb51f6114233dd7386b0815b79d)<!-- TODO(upgrade): change this commit as needed -->), make changes as needed, and follow the guidance above for updating UI and zome code.
+To get your Kangaroo-based hApp working with Holochain 0.5, you'll also need to compare your project's code against the code in the `kangaroo-electron` template repo for Holochain 0.5 (currently at [this commit](https://github.com/holochain/kangaroo-electron/commit/7d3208a3161bebb51f6114233dd7386b0815b79d)), make changes as needed, and follow the guidance above for updating UI and zome code.
 !!!

 ## Subtle changes